paij0se/pai-scrap/README.md

 first compile the scrapper with `cargo run`

-then move the bin file that is on `/target/debug/multithreading `  to the main directory
+then move the bin file that is on `/target/debug/multithreading `  to the main directory (if you are on linux is not necessary )

+then install the dependencies `npm i`

 and finally run `npm run dev`